For information about the Courts of Nova Scotia, including guides, forms, procedures and court contact information, go to courts.ns.ca.

 Some things to think about:

-- Can you get legal help?
+Can you get legal help?
 Have you explored all options for getting legal advice?
 Even a single meeting with a lawyer may help.
 A lawyer can talk with you about your likelihood of success and can help clarify your questions about the law or the process.
 Check this list of free and low-cost ways to get legal help in Nova Scotia.
 Also, some lawyers in private practice offer help with just part of a case or there may be some wiggle room in terms of fees.
 Here is general information about how lawyers may charge for their work.

 - Costs if you lose.
 Could you be on the hook for some of the other side's costs if you lose (for example: some of their legal fees and out-of-pocket expenses)?
+Costs awards can range from a few hundred dollars to tens of thousands of dollars, depending on the case.

-- Your health and wellbeing.
+Your health and well-being.
 Your credibility may be challenged.
 Court is like a battle.
 If you are starting a lawsuit you must prove your version of the facts.
 There will be an emotional toll on you, your family, and friends.
 Going through a court process is stressful and may negatively affect both your mental and physical health

-- Court can take a long time.
+Court can take a long time.
 Are you prepared to spend evenings and weekends working on the case?
 Can you take time off work to go to court?
 The court process may take months to years.

-- Is there a legal basis (merit) for your claim and can you get legal help to figure that out?
+Is there a legal basis (merit) for your claim and can you get legal help to figure that out?

 Court Forms: Quick Links